isomerpages/moe-northbrookssec/_curriculum/English Language Department/English Literature Department.md

 *   The Unseen – Prose and Poetry
 *   Projects and debates/forum on the set text ‘Hook & Eye’ edited by Dr Dennis Yeo and Rachel Teo Zhen Li

+4\.
+All  Levels:

+*   Participation in internal and external competitions
+*   Viewing plays on the set-texts
+*   Brooksian Theatre Day